clelidm/SpinModels/GenerateData/README.md

 With too large values of `n` the precision (on the uniform sampling) will drop.
 For large systems the computing time will also quickly increase.

-For large number `n` of variables, it is recommended to use methods such as Metropolis-Hastings algorithm.
+For large number `n` of variables, it is recommended to use methods such as a Metropolis-Hastings algorithm.

 ## Requirements